briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-        income tax return required to be filed under this section shall be completed and filed as required by the Tax Administrator on or before the fifteenth (15th) day of the fourth (4th) month following the end of the taxpayer’s taxable year.
+        income tax return required to be filed under this section shall be completed and filed as required by the Tax Administrator on or before the fifteenth (15th) day of the fourth (4th) month following the end of the taxpayer's taxable year.
 The taxpayer shall complete and file the return or notice on forms prescribed by the Tax Administrator or on generic forms, together with remittance made payable to the Municipality.
 No remittance is required if the net amount due is ten